Brook Trout

 How can I tell if brook trout is fresh?

-Can I eat the skin of brook trout?
+Can I eat brook trout skin?

 What are the nutritional benefits of brook trout?